-- The first line declares the top-level module, named hello-world-prog. - The second line imports the IO module from the standard library and brings its contents into scope. - A module exporting a function main of type Main (defined in the IO module of the standard library) can be compiled to a standalone executable.
+- The first line is a pragma (a special comment) that specifies some options at the top of the file. - The second line declares the top-level module, named hello-world-prog. - The third line imports the IO module from the standard library and brings its contents into scope. - A module exporting a function main of type Main (defined in the IO module of the standard library) can be compiled to a standalone executable.
 For example: main = run (putStrLn "Hello, World!") runs the IO command putStrLn "Hello, World!" and then quits the program.